Hate crimes are the highest priority of the FBI’s civil rights program because of the devastating impact they have on families and communities.

 Traditionally, FBI investigations of hate crimes were limited to crimes in which the perpetrators acted based on a bias against the victim’s race, color, religion, or national origin.
 In addition, investigations were restricted to those wherein the victim was engaged in a federally protected activity.
-With the passage of the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, the Bureau became authorized to investigate these crimes without this prohibition.
-This landmark legislation also expanded the role of the FBI to allow for the investigation of hate crimes committed against those based on biases of actual or perceived sexual orientation, gender identity, disability, or gender.
+With the passage of the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, the Bureau became authorized to also investigate crimes committed against those based on biases of actual or perceived sexual orientation, gender identity, disability, or gender.

 A hate crime is a traditional offense like murder, arson, or vandalism with an added element of bias.
 For the purposes of collecting statistics, the FBI has defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Hate itself is not a crime—and the FBI is mindful of protecting freedom of speech and other civil liberties.

-As part of its responsibility to uphold the civil rights of the American people, the FBI takes a number of steps to combat the problem of hate crimes.
-The following efforts serve as a backstop to investigations conducted by state and local law enforcement agencies, which handle the vast majority of bias crime investigations throughout the country.
+As part of its responsibility to uphold the civil rights of the American people, the FBI takes a number of steps to combat hate crimes.

-Law Enforcement Support: The FBI works closely with state/local/tribal authorities on investigations, even when federal charges are not brought.
+Law enforcement support: The FBI works closely with state/local/tribal authorities on investigations, even when federal charges are not brought.
 FBI resources, forensic expertise, and experience in identification and proof of hate-based motivations often provide an invaluable complement to local law enforcement.
 Many cases are also prosecuted under state statutes such as murder, arson, or more recent local ethnic intimidation laws.
-Once the state prosecution begins, the Department of Justice monitors the proceedings in order to ensure that the federal interest is vindicated and the law is applied equally among the 95 U.S. Judicial Districts.
+Once the state prosecution begins, the Department of Justice follows the proceedings to ensure that the federal interest is vindicated and the law is applied equally among the 95 U.S. Judicial Districts.

 Training: The FBI conducts hundreds of operational seminars, workshops, and training sessions annually for local law enforcement, minority and religious organizations, and community groups to promote cooperation and reduce civil rights abuses.
 Each year, the FBI also provides hate crimes training for new agents, hundreds of current agents, and thousands of police officers worldwide.